gvwilson/fiction/iffy/index.md

 Well done."

 Iffy shrugged, embarrassed by the praise.
-"Only one way a find out."
+"Only one way t' find out for sure."
 She hit the switch on the winch beside her.
 The cable zinged as it was wound taut.
 Iffy picked up a wrench and whacked the splice a couple of times as hard as she could.